Building approval

 You will not need a building approval if your work is minor and is considered to be accepted development under the Planning Act 2016.
 Examples of some accepted development include:

-• a small shed, stable or similar structure up to 10 metres squared in area, with a maximum height of 2.4 metres
+• a small shed, stable or similar structure up to 10 square metres in area, with a maximum height of 2.4 metres

 • a fence of not more than 2 metres high (excluding swimming pool fencing)